 “Asphalt” means a dark brown-to-black, cement-like material obtained by petroleum processing and containing bitumens as the predominant component.
 It includes crude asphalt as well as the following finished products: cements, fluxes, the asphalt content of emulsions (exclusive of water), and petroleum distillates blended with asphalt to make cutback asphalts.

+“Asphalt Production” means, for the purposes of non-Complexity weighted barrel product data reporting, the processing required to produce asphalt and road oils through distillation of petroleum or through re-distillation, cracking, or reforming of unfinished petroleum derivatives.
+The modification of asphalt produced from offsite petroleum refining, such as by blending or asphalt blowing, is not considered asphalt production.

 “Asset Controlling Supplier” means any entity that owns or operates inter-connected electricity generating facilities or serves as an exclusive marketer for these facilities even though it does not own them, and is assigned a supplier-specific identification number and system emission factor by ARB for the wholesale electricity procured from its system and imported into California.
 Asset Controlling Suppliers are considered specified sources.

 “Assigned Emissions” or “Assigned Emissions Level” means an amount of emissions, in CO2e, assigned to the reporting entity by the Executive Officer under the requirements of section 95103(g) of MRR.